herrBez/baffo/README.md

 The project is a fork of [Logstash Config](https://github.com/breml/logstash-config) by Lucas Bremgartner ([breml](https://github.com/breml))

 This fork adds transpile support for Elasticsearch ingest pipelines.

+## Contributing

+We welcome contributions of all kinds—bug reports, feature requests, documentation improvements, and code contributions!
+Read more in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ## License